-BMC’s state-of-the-art Radiation Oncology service offers:
+BMC’s state-of-the-art Radiation Oncology services offer:

-For Patients: What to Expect
+What to Expect for Patients

 The first step is a consultation with a radiation oncologist who works closely with other physicians and medical professionals to coordinate the best possible care for every patient.

 Upon arrival, patients are met by a nurse who will bring them to an exam room, ask for a list of current medications, and collect a brief medical history.
 During a meeting with his or her radiation oncologist, the patient will answer additional questions; have his or her medical records, x-rays, and test results reviewed; and undergo a physical exam.
 Afterwards, the radiation oncologist will discuss treatment options with the patient in detail and explain radiation treatment and its potential side effects.
 If additional testing is necessary, it will be arranged.

 Patients are encouraged to bring a family member or loved one with them to their consultation appointment.
 They are encouraged to ask questions and voice concerns.
 It's a good idea to bring a list of questions to this visit.